Christmas Sale 2025

 Airlie Beach

 Your new leader will meet you at Proserpine train station early this morning.
 Head for an optional breakfast and caffeine hit at a local café in Airlie Beach.
-Your day is free to explore this coastal paradise dotted with palm trees.
-This hub town of the popular Whitsundays has beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
-Maybe stroll around and explore, visit some local swimming spots for a refreshing dip or find a seat at one of the many bars and watch the sun sparkle on the water.
+Your day is free to explore this hub town of the popular Whitsundays, which has plenty of beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
+Whether you want to just kick back by the water or get out into nature on a coastal hike, there’s plenty on offer.
 Get to know your new leader tonight with an optional group dinner.

 • Day 5